seeren/container/README.md

 ```php
 $foo = $container->resolve(Foo::class);
 ```
-The container cache manage service persistence and can be used as configuration
+The container cache manage service persistence and can be used as configuration.
+Every value type is accepted but providing closure, she will be called when service is asked
 ```php
 $container->set("foo", function ($c) {
     return new Foo($c->get("bar"));